Avg: 2.5 from 4 votes

 See also the ROUTE PHOTO posted to Cruise Control.

 Approach - The first pitch of this climb is probably the same as Bonsai (see that climb for the approach description) and then from the top of the "Bonsai Super-Slab" it probably coincides with the climb "Super Slab" for 50 ft to the P1 belay shared with "Super Slab". ( Piton & bolts at this belay, the piton is original from Super Slab's FA in 1973.)

 However, it is possible to easily climb from the right end of the Tsunami Ledge to this belay: it is about 60 ft up and to the right at the base of a left-curving flake that turns into an arch.
 About 15-20 ft above the flake is a 2 ft pine tree, similar to the "Bonsai Tree", and maybe just as old!
 (I.e. 50+ years, please take care!]

-NOTE: From this belay the ground can be reached with a single 70m rope, but not a single 60m.
+NOTE: From this anchor the ground can be reached (and Bonsai TR'd) with a single 70m rope, but not a single 60m.

 P2 - Climb directly up, passing to the left* of the tiny pine tree, and headed for a 4" arching "overlap".
 Upon reaching it, step left ( crux, somehow Susan got gear in!?) then over it at the obvious step.
 Now easily up to a dbl bolt anchor (slightly left, and about 50 ftdirectlybelow a prominent crack in the huge horizontal flake above the slab ) or continue to the trees.
 90ft to anchor, 140 +/- ft to trees 5.8+ / 5.9- X [ * Note: the bolt-line to the right is the climb "V2" (5.6) ]